A big test of Algorithmic trading. Does it work?

 The robots worked in the background and were executing trades as expected.
 There was no flaw in the system and all individual systems performed as per the underlying strategy logic.
 During one year of testing, the server crashed 6 times, shutting down the platform for a couple of minutes.
 This, however, should have no effect on the overall performance of the whole portfolio as these minor outages were supposed to be taken into account during robustness testing and in no way should endanger the profitability of the system.
 Wondering how does the portfolio perform after exactly one year?

 During one year of trading, the results turned out bad.
-To be specific, there was an overall loss of 12,530 USD on the 100,000 USD account.
+To be specific, there was an overall loss of $12,530 on the $100,000 account.
 The money management was static and every single trade was executed with 0.1 lots so that we ensure the longevity of the account and maintain good risk parameters.
 Since every single trade was a new unique trading opportunity, the probabilities for winning were always the same.
 All trades had Stop Loss and Profit Target in place.
-Although we have lost 12,5% of the account, this long-term test gave us a good reason to believe that Algo trading, as developed and tested, isn’t the answer to profitable trading.
-Nevertheless, we don’t stop here.
+Although we have lost 12,5% of the account, this long-term test gave us a good reason to believe that Algo trading, as developed and tested, isn't the answer to profitable trading.
+Nevertheless, we don't stop here.
 What is the most important thing to do now is to analyze the trading history in greater details and come up with a solution and a way forward.
 Although this big test of Algorithmic trading turned out as a fail, we believe that you can build up a profitable Algo-based system.